Latest Blog Posts

 1. Do you like things displayed on open shelves or stowed behind closed doors?
 This will help you determine if you want a cupboard or shelving.

 2. Next measure the space.
-You need to get storage that uses all the area and not buy storage that leaves some of the area unusable because one storage unit is too large and another storage unit can’t fit into the remaining space.
+You need to get storage that uses all the area and not buy storage that leaves some of the area unusable.
+This happens when one storage unit is too large and another storage unit can’t fit into the remaining space.

 3. Next ask yourself, will you open a lid to put things into a container, will you reclose the top of a box?
-If the answer is no then cut the flaps off the box or purchase containers without lids.
+If the answer is no, cut the flaps off the box or purchase containers without lids.
 You want to make it as easy as possible to get the items into the correct box.

 4. Lastly ask yourself, if your bins are stacked will you unstack them to put something in the bottom container?
 Will you restack the containers on the storage unit?
 If your answer is no then buy large containers that fill the vertical space between the shelves so you can maximize your storage.
-It is usually good to have two or three containers on each shelf.
-Now you have your storage units and bins.
+It is usually good to have two or three containers on each shelf so they are easy to move and not too heavy.

 - Store items you use frequently at eye level.